North-West-Wind/CurseForge-CLI/README.md

 - `mod` Commands for mods.
   - `search <keywords>` Search for mods with keywords.
 Will also export results to file for easier adding to profile.

+### Other Features
+If you put the JAR file together with a zip of the exported profile, CurseForge CLI will automatically install that profile to the current directory.
+This has 1 limitation, which is you should not put multiple zip files in the same directory.

 ### Note
 When you run the CLI, you should see a new file called `cf.json`.
 It is essentially the save file of the program.
 If you don't know what you are doing, do not touch it.